-- o If you are using a cloud-based or network-based storage system like OneDrive or Drop Box that try to synchronize your local files over a network, then you may get a message that you have a "Locked File Selected" and "The selected file appears to already be open in another application.
+- o If you are using a local area network-attached storage (NAS) system or a cloud-based service like OneDrive or Drop Box that try to synchronize your local files over a network, then you may get a message that you have a "Locked File Selected" and "The selected file appears to already be open in another application.
 Please close the other application so SET-IT has exclusive access to the file."
 If this happens, you can still close SET-IT and your information is still stored.
-To avoid this message, go into the settings for the file sharing program, e.g., Drop Box or One Drive, and pause synchronization with your cloud-based file service until you are done generating the tables, documents, diagrams, or web pages. - The Align&Space feature does not work well when you use a 'lasso' technique to select multiple objects.
-When you click the mouse and drag a square around several shapes to select them all at once Visio cannot determine which was selected first in order for its alignment rules to work.
-To select multiple shapes, it is best to click the first shape and then press the Ctrl button and Left-Click to select the other shapes you want to align. - Output Tables for Enterprise objects, agreements, and relationships may be blank if you try to generate outputs before generating an Enterprise Diagram.
-Generate the diagram and then the output tables will be populated. - Deleting stakeholders on the Definitions grid that are associated with a shape on an enterprise diagram will result in an error on sync; avoid the error by deleting the shape on the diagram first; (will be fixed in a later release). - Some users have reported an error message that occurs after they close or exit SET-IT.
+To avoid this message, go into the settings for the file sharing program, e.g., Drop Box or One Drive, and pause synchronization until you are done generating the tables, documents, diagrams, or web pages. - Output Tables for agreements, expectations, and relationships may be blank if you try to generate outputs before generating an Enterprise Diagram.
+Populate the physical diagrams, including the selection of stakeholders and their roles, then generate the physical layer 0 and enterprise diagram in order for the output tables to be populated. - Some users have reported an error message that occurs after they close or exit SET-IT.
 The error mentions an "Unknown software exception (0xc0000000d)".
 Clicking OK to the error message completes the exit process and no harm to any user data or to the computer configuration has been seen.
-This seems to be due to a conflict with Office/Visio 2016. - Since 2016, Microsoft's Office products are not compatible with previous versions of Office products.
-If a user has older versions of Office and then has another Office product that is 2016 or newer, then the products are incompatible.
-For instance, if users had a standalone copy of Visio 2013 and then the rest of their Office suite was upgraded to 2016, 2019, or Office 365 then they will also need to get an updated version of Visio. - Some users have reported a clipboard error when the certain diagrams or documents are begin generated or when a project is imported from RAD-IT.
+This seems to be due to a conflict with Office/Visio 2016. - Some users have reported a clipboard error when the certain diagrams or documents are begin generated or when a project is imported from RAD-IT.
 This happens when there are other programs running on the computer that are also trying to access the Microsoft Windows Clipboard.
 Steps have been taken to alleviate this but if this happens the best thing to do is delete the diagrams affected and regenerate the diagrams or redo the import.
 If it happens during Import you may see a screen suggesting that you Exit SET-IT without saving the imported project and start over.
 To try and prevent these errors it is best to try and not do anything else like Cut, Copy, or Paste on other programs while SET-IT is working on Import or diagram creation.
 One other workaround is to go into the Windows Settings for the Clipboard and make sure the Clipboard History setting is 'Off'.
-This prevents the clipboard from keeping other things that may interfere with SET-IT during diagram/document generation or import.

-- Some drawings when they are imported into SET-IT have boxes that show up with just a white box and no color to represent their class.
+This prevents the clipboard from keeping other things that may interfere with SET-IT during diagram/document generation or import. - Some drawings when they are imported into SET-IT have boxes that show up with just a white box and no color to represent their class.
 Sometimes this may look like a box with extreme gradients in the coloring, with washed out white at the top and blue at the bottom.
 This appears to be a resource issue on the user's computer.
 Delete the diagram and try again. - A "System Resources Exceeded" error may occur when generating lots of diagrams or building a complex Layer 1 or Layer 0 diagram.
 Errors like this can lead to a catastrophic failure in the SET-IT database.
 SET-IT will prohibit future work on that database until the database is properly repaired.
 Once an error of this class is logged, any subsequent operation on the database should be prohibited and the user so notified.
 Upon any subsequent opening of the project the user will be notified that the database is corrupt and to choose a different file.